r8vnhill/keen/docs/keen-core/keen-core/cl.ravenhill.keen.operators/-operator/index.md

 ## Implementation Requirements:

-When implementing this interface, it's crucial to ensure the following:
+When implementing this interface, it's essential to ensure the following:

 -
-   **Validate Output Size**: Implementers must validate that the `outputSize` parameter is appropriate for the operation.
-The output size must not exceed the population size or be negative.
+   **Validate Output Size**: The `outputSize` parameter must be validated to ensure it is appropriate for the operation.
+The output size should not exceed the current population size or be negative.
 -
-   **Match Output Size**: The resulting population size after the operation should exactly match the specified `outputSize`.
-This is essential to maintain consistency within the evolutionary algorithm.
+   **Match Output Size**: The resulting population size after the operation must exactly match the specified `outputSize`.
+This consistency is critical for maintaining the integrity of the evolutionary algorithm.

 #### Parameters